Dipeshtamboli/multisource_person_reid/README.md

 <h1 align="center"> Person re-identification utilizing multiple source domains </h1>

 Here, we are using [Layumi's Person re-ID](https://github.com/layumi/Person_reID_baseline_pytorch) code for extracting features and to create baseline model.
-So citing it as it is and also using it's readme file with suitable chamges.
+So citing it as it is and also using it's readme file with suitable changes.

 ## What is domain shift?